-Allentown Clergy Sexual Abuse Lawyer
+Allentown Clergy Sexual Abuse Attorneys

 As one of the leading ancient religious institutions, the Roman Catholic Church has more than a billion members in its global congregation.
 The Church serves as a Christian ecclesiastical body guided by Pope Francis at the Vatican in Rome, Italy.
 Parishioners receive the instruction of Christian doctrine through clergy members, including Cardinals, Bishops, Pastors, Parish priests, deacons, brothers, sisters, and lay volunteers of parishes spreading the word.